 Prices vary according to each barge and season.

-On each barge page on this website we have listed prices in euro dollars.
+On each barge page on this website we have listed prices either in Euro dollars or in American dollars.
 We convert to Australian dollars on the day of your booking.
 Ask us about discounts on full group charters.
-We do offer special from time to time so make sure you sign up for our mailing list (top right-hand-side of the page) and you will be advised of news and specials each month!
+We do offer specials from time to time so make sure you sign up for our mailing list (at the bottom of each page) and you will be advised of news and specials each month!